quangd42/golox/README.md

 Differences from the book:
 - Go like syntax for if/else: no required parentheses for condition, but thenBranch and elseBranch must be blocks (requires braces).
+- Go like syntax for 'for' loop: no required parentheses; loop body must be a block.